markmac99/weather/apis_services/wh1080_433/README.md

 systemctl status rtl_433
 ```

-*rtl_433* writes data to a file *~/weather/maplinstn/weatherdata.json*.
-The service logfiles are written to *~/weather/logs*, and error messages may also be logged to syslog.
+*rtl_433* writes data directly to MQ.
+A separate process `maplin2mq` reads from MQ and writes to file.

-Each time the service is restarted it will attempt to rename the JSON file and start a new one, and to delete any JSON and log files that are more than 14 days old.
-This ensures that space usage is not excessive.
-You should therefore either schedule your Pi to restart each day, or use cron to restart the service.

 That's it.
-Your weatherstation data is now being written to MQTT to a topic named *sensors/wh1080*
+Your weatherstation data is now being written to MQTT to a topic named *rtl_433_2/*

 ``` bash
 $ mosquitto_sub -h someserver  -t sensors/# -i frobozz -d